LivePersonInc/developer-center/pages/index.md

 #### Integrate LiveEngage with your native app

-You can integrate LiveEnage with iOS and Android apps.
-When you implement the Mobile Messaging SDK and it’s Monitoring APIs, brands can create and manage digital engagements.
-Additionally, customers can communicate with the brand’s agents through their channel of choice.
+You can integrate your native iOS or Android app with LiveEnage using the Mobile Messaging SDK.
+When you implement SDK this and it's APIs, brands can create and manage digital engagements.
+Additionally, customers can communicate with the brand's agents through their channel of choice.
+For more information, refer to the Mobile Messaging SDK for [Android](mobile-app-messaging-sdk-for-android-overview.html) or [iOS](mobile-app-messaging-sdk-for-ios-overview.html).

-With mobile messaging integrated into your app, customer satisfaction increases because of the ideal customer experience through an always connected, ongoing conversation.

-To integrate LiveEngage with your native app, you must implement several main components:

-1. Deploy all required customization, which you can find in the …
-2. Configure push notifications
-3. Configure authentication.
-LivePerson only supports OAuth 2.0 and OpenID Connect standards, via a JSON Web Token (JWT).

-[I need a new overview topic for the Mobile SDK, currently, it’s marketing material.]

 #### Customize LiveEngage reports or create new ones